 Of course, this is normal, we are a tribal people and it makes sense that our God would be on our side.
 We’re human.
 We’re trying to understand the infinite.
 There will be misunderstandings.

 Receiving a Deep Love works its way out in different people in different ways, during different seasons of life.
 What gets tricky is when one acts like the other doesn’t exist; or insists there is only one way to live out this Deep Love.
 We tell everyone they need to do it our way, except we call it “God’s way.”
-We could learn from ourselves: we do a much better job of accepting the variety around the world than across party lines with our cross-town siblings.
+We could learn from ourselves: we much better at accepting the variety around the world than with our cross-town siblings.